U.S. charges WikiLeaks’ Julian Assange with computer hacking

 In 2016, the Ecuadorian government cut off his access to the internet in the embassy after WikiLeaks published a trove of emails from Hillary Clinton's presidential campaign.
 The government said it was trying to make sure he couldn't interfere in the affairs of other countries.

-Patrick Smith reported from London, Ken Dilanian from Washington, and Alex Johnson from Los Angeles.
+Patrick Smith, Michele Neubert and Laura Saravia reported from London, Ken Dilanian from Washington, and Alex Johnson from Los Angeles.